firejoust/mineflayer-GUI/README.md

 // OR:

 match = {
-    type: String, // (Optional) the matching item type, as a String
+    name: ChatMessage, // (Optional) the item display name, as a ChatMessage
-    display: ChatMessage, // (Optional) the item display name, as a ChatMessage
+    type: String, // (Optional) the item type, as a String
     lore: ChatMessage[] // (Optional) the item lore, as a ChatMessage array }
 ```